Strolling around Mariehamn

 Town of many restaurants and cafés

 After a nice day strolling in Mariehamn you might find yourself longing for a nice meal.
 And that is something Mariehamn easily can supply.
-There are many cozy cafés in the town centre where you can enjoy a coffee break with home made pastries in old fashion interiors.
+There are many cosy cafés in the town centre where you can enjoy a coffee break with home made pastries in old fashion interiors.
 Two popular cafés along Torggatan are Café Viktor and En trappa upp.
 Other local’s favourites just a bit from Torggatan are Café Bagarstugan and Café Svarta katten, both with a nice terrace.